 Frank Sharry, a proponent of immigration reform who heads the group America’s Voice, has worked on the issue since the 1980s, but the rise of Trump forced him to revise his understanding.
 What had always seemed to him like a policy dispute now strikes him as something more profound and primal, he told me.

 “Ten years ago, when [John] McCain and [Ted] Kennedy were working together on comprehensive immigration reform and George W. Bush supported it, I really thought this was a rational policy disagreement that was headed toward a logical compromise,” Sharry told me recently.
-“Now, I see it as deeply cultural.
-It’s racially charged, it’s tribalism, it’s us-vs.-them.
+“Now I see it as deeply cultural.
+It’s racially charged, it’s tribalism, it’s us-versus-them.
 It’s a referendum on the face of globalization, on a moment of demographic and cultural change.”

 There are legitimate policy arguments against increasing immigration or legalizing the undocumented, but Sharry came to believe that they were not the drivers of opposition to the issue.
 Once you see fear as an axis, it resonates across any number of political debates.
 The fearful mind sees immigrants as an invasion force, refugees as terrorists, rising crime as a threat to one’s family, drugs as a threat to one’s children, and social change as a threat to one’s way of life.
-Almost everyone is somewhat susceptible to fear’s appeal; those naturally inclined to be conservative somewhat more so.
+Almost everyone is somewhat susceptible to fear’s appeal; those naturally inclined to be conservative are somewhat more so.
 But it takes a particular type of politician to push the buttons in human nature that activate these fears.

 “Some people’s sense of who we are as a country is threatened to the core,” Sharry said.
 “Trump speaks to our id, something latent in all of us to different degrees.
 This is not a political campaign.
 It’s an identity campaign.”